jazyz/UFCFightPredictor/README.md

 # V1-V3.1 Model (Old):

+The old code can be found within the oldModel folder.
 UFCFightPredictor is a Python-based tool that leverages web scraping techniques to gather data from ufcstats.com and employs machine learning techniques like LightGBM (Light Gradient Boosting Machine) model for fight predictions.
 With a dataset comprising over 19,000 fights and data points, UFCFightPredictor has achieved a remarkable 64% accuracy, surpassing previous research paper accuracies of 62%.
 Simulating for the last 2 months, we have managed to increase our money to 110% of the starting bankroll.

 ## Testing One Event